openpnp/openpnp/Nozzle-Rotation-Mode.md

 ## What is it?

-The first thing to realize, is that only the nozzle rotation between the moment it picks a part and the moment it places it, matters.
-The absolute angle of the nozzle at the time of the pick is irrelevant, only the _relative_ rotation _while it carries a part_ matters.
+The first thing to realize, is that _only_ the nozzle rotation between the moment it picks a part and the moment it places it, matters.
+The absolute angle of the nozzle at the time of the pick _is irrelevant_, _only_ the _relative_ rotation _while it carries a part_ matters.

 The **Rotation Mode** can now exploit these facts and optimize the way a nozzle rotates between the pick and place.
 This can serve the following purposes: